BrianDavidYork-zz/BankAPI/README.md

       balance: (a whole, positive number)
-      ownerId: (the id of the person associated with the account The owner id must belong to an existing person (1, 2, 3, or 4)
+      ownerId: (the id of the person associated with the account The owner id must belong to an existing person (1, 2, 3, or 4) All values in the post body must be strings

   (3) GET   api/transfer/<account id>